Thepres1981/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
+Yes
 - Did you use the grouping selector for styles that both elements share?
+No, I used a universal selector.
 - Did you make separate rules for the styles unique to each element?
+Yes, I believe so.
+- After finishing I perused through the solutuion, I can see where my method could have potential down-falls in a webpage that you didn't want to have all the font to be the same size.
+Still I am rather proud of my solution.